-The second or third largest order of insects, consisting of the sawflies, wood wasps, ants, bees, true wasps, and related forms.
-Worldwide, there are 91 families and over 150,000 described species of the order Hymenoptera.
+A very large order of insects, consisting of the wasps, ants, bees, sawflies, and related forms.
+Hymenoptera is one of the most important orders of insects.
+In terms of numbers, it is either the second or third largest insect order.
+Worldwide, there are more than 90 families and over 150,000 described species of hymenopterans (Fig. 1).
 However, conservative estimates suggest that the global fauna may comprise more than 350,000 species, with many tens of thousands still to be discovered and documented, particularly in the superfamily Ichneumonoidea.
 Species range in size from truly minute [less than 5 mm (0.2 in.) in length] to large and robust [more than 65 mm (2.6 in.)].
-The table presents the higher classification of the order worldwide.
-The approximate number of species is noted for each family, and common names, where available, are given.
 See also: Insecta

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 45 Nobel Prize winners.